 |Knitr document (knitr)||Ctrl+Shift+K||Command+Shift+K|

 |Go to previous chunk/title||Ctrl+PgUp||Command+PgUp|

 |Show/hide document outline||Ctrl+Shift+O||Command+Shift+O|

 |Build book, website, …||Ctrl+Shift+B||Command+Shift+B|

 F7 to spell check your document.
 You can also restart the R session by

 Ctrl + Alt + F10 (or

-Command + Option + F10 on macOS), which can be helpful for reproducibility, because results are more likely to be reproducible if they are computed from a new R session.
+Command + Option + F10 on macOS).
+Restarting regularly is helpful for reproducibility, because results are more likely to be reproducible if they are computed from a new R session.
 This can also be done through the dropdown menu “Restart R and Run All Chunks” behind the “Run” button on the toolbar.